potassco/python-project-template/README.md

 fillname -h
 ```

-For detailed information on the project one can compile and open the
+To generate and open the documentation, run
-documentation

 ```bash
 nox -s doc -- open